 Most monsters in the game are easy to deal with on your own, but four common ones in the table above require a bit more strategy that is best laid out before hand.
 The sections below list techniques to defeat tougher, mini-boss monsters in Breath of the Wild from easiest to most difficult.

 The average Stone Talus is actually very easy to defeat once decent armor and weapons are obtained.
 This monster will shoot its two arms directly at you, though it won’t move all that fast while doing so.
 Avoid its punches and try to climb onto its back.
 At the top-back region of the Talus is a black stone that looks like a mineral deposit.
-Attack this black stone to deal massive damage.
-Even shooting this weak spot with an arrow will stun the Talus and cause critical damage.
+Attack this black stone with a smashing melee weapon to deal massive damage.
+Even shooting this weak spot with an arrow will stun the Talus for a moment and deal minor damage.

 Talus imbued with fire and ice can also be found around Hyrule.
 These Igneo Talus and Frost Talus will cause additional elemental effects, and cannot be climbed or even touched until their element is laid dormant by hitting it with an opposite element.
 If it’s an ice Talus, use fire; and if it’s a fire Talus, use ice.